ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab01.md

 * Implement a simple C++ class definition
 * Test a simple C++ class implementation

 We assume you already know everything that was covered in Lab00, and we will not repeat instructions given there for basic operations.
+This assignment must be completed individually.

 # Step by Step Instructions

-## Step 0: Check-in with your mentor

-* At the start of every lab, you and your partner should get together with your mentor group and mentor.
-Your mentor will give you any initial instructions as required for the lab, guiding you on the key learning goals and any challenging aspects that you need to pay special attention to.
-They will also take your attendance for that lab.
-This is also a time when you will check in about your progress in the programming assignments.
-Make sure that you always have the latest version of your code pushed to github before your weekly check-in with your mentor.

-* If you reported a different partner to your mentor last week, please update your mentor before you proceed with the rest of the lab

-* Choose who will be the pilot for the first part of the lab.
-The pilot should sit down in front of the computer now.
-The navigator gets a chair and sits next to the pilot.
-You should exchange roles after awhile, before the pilot gets tired, and before the navigator gets bored or distracted.

-* If your partner shows up late, let your mentor know.
-Points will be deducted for students who don't show up on time.
-If you face difficulties with pair programming consult your mentor.

-## Step 1a: Do some initial ONE-TIME git configurations (this step has to be done individually)
+## Step 1a: Do some initial ONE-TIME git configurations

 * On separate machines, log onto your account.